iasonasTan/RustedChess/README.md

 # Rusted Chess Game
-Chess game for terminal.
+Chess game that works in terminal.
 I made it with rust just for fun.
-This game is not checking a lot of things and I don't think advanced chess players can play.